-Most importantly, you’ll get structured survey responses that produce clean data for analysis.
+Perhaps, most importantly, you’ll get structured survey responses that produce clean data for analysis.

 The most basic variation is the single-answer multiple choice question.
 Single answer questions use a radio button (circle buttons representing options in a list) format to allow respondents to click only one answer.
-They work well for binary questions, questions with ratings, or nominal scales.
+They work well for binary questions, questions with ratings or nominal scales.